svpipaliya/bulk-rnaseq/README.md

 ![Screenshot 2023-01-23 at 17 31 11](https://user-images.githubusercontent.com/61172011/214095023-591e9fc1-dff0-4798-ac86-416f29dfc44c.png)

-An additional README section will be added to run the snakemake workflow in an slurm HPC environment as well as instructions on set up using Conda/Mamba.
+An additional [README](https://github.com/svpipaliya/bulk-rnaseq/tree/main/snakemake) section is available to run the snakemake workflow in an slurm HPC environment as well as instructions on set up using Conda/Mamba.

 Author: Shweta Pipaliya

-Date Updated: 13.2.2023
+Date Updated: 17.2.2023